 1. Page 2, “Academic Unit Standards,” last sentence of 2nd paragraph.

-Adjustments in the workload expectations for faculty members may occur over time in keeping with changing institutional and personal priorities, but these must be discussed and documented in annual appraisals.
+Adjustments in the workload expectations for faculty members may occur over time in keeping with changing institutional and personal priorities, but these must be agreed upon and documented in annual appraisals.

 2. Page 3, “b.
 Assistant Professor.”

 b.
 Assistant Professor.
-An assistant professor should have earned the accepted highest degree in his or her field.
 The assistant professor rank is recognition that the faculty member has exhibited the potential to grow in an academic career in accordance with the institution's mission and the academic unit's objectives.
+An assistant professor should have earned the accepted highest degree in his or her field or, in exceptional cases, should have demonstrated potential via professional experience judged by the unit as beneficial and desirable for the particular appointment.
 In the period between appointment as an assistant professor and promotion to associate professor, terms expressed in the unit criteria, the letter of offer, the position description, and the annual evaluations provide guidance regarding professional development of the faculty member to peers and administrators charged with judging progress toward promotion.

 3. Page 12, 2.2d.

 d.
-With the exception of peer review letters, all materials in the documentation file should be available for review by the faculty member.
-Peer review letters should be placed in a colored file folder with the signed waiver form attached to the outside of the folder.
+With the exception of peer review letters, all materials in the documentation file should be available for review by the faculty member. .

 Background and Rationale: